drojaazu/jstrings/README.md

 Optional; default is Shift-JIS.

-	-l integer
+	-l value
-	--match-length integer
+	--match-length value

-Set minimum number of characters to match as a valid string.
+Set number of consecutive characters required to be considered a valid string.

 Optional; default is 5.

-	-c integer
+	-c value
-	--cutoff integer
+	--cutoff value

 Limit the output to the specified number of characters for a string.
 This is useful for "previewing" a file which may have large blocks of junk data that happen to fall within the range of valid code points.
 Strings that are cut off will be appended with an ellipsis.